 Set and Follow Expectations

-Every homeowner and/or the facility managers have their own individual quirks, personal schedule, and preferences.
+Every homeowner and/or facility manager has their own individual quirks, personal schedule, and preferences.
 Take some time to sit down and talk about the details!
-As a residential example, If the homeowner is a night owl, they won’t be happy about your crew showing up at 7:00 a.m.
-If the outdoor luxury living room is not part of the project, subcontractors shouldn’t be tracking mud across that room’s wood floors.
-Ask the homeowner what you can do to minimize inconvenience and explain your processes as well as you can.
-Be sure to ask about such details as a bathroom your crew can use and whether you should lock up if the homeowners aren’t home when you leave for the day.
-Be sure to keep your subs and your employees on the same page about agreed upon expectations – this is easy to do when using a construction logging software.
+As a residential example, if the homeowner is a night owl, they won’t be happy about your crew showing up at 7:00 a.m.
+If the outdoor luxury living room is not part of the project, subcontractors shouldn’t track mud across that room’s wood floors.
+Ask the homeowner what you can do to minimize inconvenience, and explain your processes as well as you can.
+Be sure to ask about such details as a bathroom your crew can use, and whether you should lock up if the homeowners aren’t home when you leave for the day.
+Be sure to keep your subs and your employees on the same page about agreed upon expectations – this is easy when using a construction logging software.

 Clean as You Go

-On a new custom home build, you can get away with leaving tools, supplies, and debris laying around.
-But, when you are doing work in a home that someone is living in, it’s important to leave the job site neat and clean each day.
+On a new custom home build, you can leave tools, supplies, and debris around.
+But, when you are doing work in a home that someone lives in, it’s important to leave the job site neat and clean each day.
 Take out your trash, stack supplies out of the way, and clean up after your breaks.

 No matter how well you plan the project, life happens.
-If there is a delay, if you uncover hidden damage, or if anything happens to change the plan, tell the homeowners and/or the facility managers right away.
-Most people are reasonable, but a lack of communication can erode trust.
-If the remodel is extensive, update the homeowners and/or the facility managers at least weekly, even if you are still on track.
-This communication is easy to do with the help of a construction customer portal, where your homeowner and/or the facility managers can get all project updates on their own time.
+If there is a delay, if you uncover hidden damage, or if anything happens to change the plan, tell the homeowners and/or the facility managers ASAP.
+Most people are reasonable, but lack of communication can erode trust.
+If the remodel is extensive, update the homeowners and/or facility manager at least weekly, even if you are still on track.
+This communication is easy with a construction customer portal, where your homeowner and/or facility manager can get all project updates on their own time.